MuhtasimTanmoy/notebook/course/distributed system.md

 - Chain Replication
 - Maintains linearizability unlike zookeeper
 - Uses configuration manager.
 Raft, Paxos, ZooKeeper.
-- No worry about partition, split brain
+- No worry about partition, split-brain

 ### Aurora
-- In each machine, Virtual machine monitor to monitor ec2
+- In each machine, a Virtual machine monitor to monitor ec2
 - Website is constructed of stateless services that get persistent data from DB.
-- EC2 not good for DB.
+- EC2 is not good for DB.
 As not stateless like service.
-- EBS volume are servers using CRAQ.
+- EBS volumes are servers using CRAQ.
-- Database on network generates lots of traffic.
+- Database on the network generates lots of traffic.
 - DB
-    - Transation
+    - Transaction
     - Crash   Recovery
-- Instead of RDS architecture, aurora just sends log entries, ack from quoram only.
+- Instead of RDS architecture, Aurora just sends log entries, ack from quoram only.

 ### Frangipani
   - Cache coherence